If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 - Rhizoctonia root rot can be treated using fungicides such as thiophanate methyl, Medallion (fludioxonil), and Prostar (flutolanil).

 - Remove/prune the infected parts of the plant to prevent the infection from spreading.

 - Loosen the top layer of the soil to prevent a bacterial disease.

 - Inspect the plant for diseases before buying them.

 - Before trimming or propagating your plants, thoroughly sterilize your instruments.

 Can I Mist Anthurim Dorayaki?

-Anthurium Dorayaki enjoys slight misting in the dry climatic condition or when the temperature is high.
+Anthurium Dorayaki enjoys slight misting in dry climatic conditions or when the temperature is high.